kkennis/hufter/README.md

 # Hufter: An Easier Stock API

-Hufter is a wrapper for the YQL finance API.
-It has an easy-to-use, declarative style with RESTful routes and flexible options.
+Hufter is a tool for gathering, querying, and backtesting stock quote data.
+Utilizing the Yahoo Finance API, it  has an easy-to-use, declarative style with RESTful routes and flexible options.
+There are four main utilities in Hufter: real-time quotes, daily historical data, algorithm backtesting, and persistent quote data gathering through MongoDB.

-To use the API, simply append your desired API to the root path, then your desired stock ticker (e.g. http://[root]/quote/GOOG).
-The base route will give you the price of the last trade for your requested stock, along with the resolution time of your request (included for all queries).
-Add query parameters to customize your request:
+### Backtesting Engine (`/backtest`)
+_Very much in progress_

+POST a JavaScript algorithm as text (x-www-form-encoded), a stringified array of quotes, and `startDate` and `endDate` params.
+Outputs JSON containing buy/sell signals for the algorithm along with other pertinent stats.

-## Quote API (`/quote`):
+### Quote Data (`/quote`):

 Provides real-time price information from Yahoo Finance along with a variety of metrics.